hastingslab-org/Variantscape/README.md

 ## Evaluation Studies

 Two dedicated evaluation modules are included to validate and assess extraction quality:
+- `NLP_gene_evaluation/`: Evaluates gene name extraction using traditional NLP techniques and biomedical NER models.
+Results are discussed in "Wosny, M. & Hastings, J., "Automated gene identification in oncology literature: A comparative evaluation of Natural Language Processing approaches."
 - `LLM_variant_evaluation/`: Evaluates the performance of large language model–driven variant extraction.
-Results and methodology are described in the manuscript *PAPERPLACEHOLDER 1*.
+Results and methodology are described in "Wosny, M. & Hastings, J., "Large Language Models for Detection of Genetic Variants in Biomedical Literature."
-- `NLP_gene_evaluation/`: Evaluates gene name extraction using traditional NLP techniques and biomedical NER models.
-Results are discussed in *PAPERPLACEHOLDER 2*.

 These studies provide insight into the reliability and limitations of automated extraction workflows and support the development of high-confidence networks used in downstream analyses.
 <br><br>

 ---

 ## Interactive Web Tool